Reporter Outreach Logo

 Case Study: From Ranking Data to Results

 The strategy was straightforward.
 Instead of publishing more content (which they'd been doing for months), they focused on earning editorial backlinks through digital PR — getting featured as expert sources in publications their competitors were also appearing in.
-Within six months:
+Within six months, the rankings they'd been chasing started moving and organic traffic compounded into multiples of where they'd started.
+Full numbers are in our case study writeup.

 The takeaway: ranking data told them where they stood.
 Competitor analysis told them why.
 And a focused authority-building strategy closed the gap.
 The tools matter less than the decisions you make with the data they provide.